-These are the primary result of tooth decay, they’re the leading cause of tooth loss in children under 12 and is caused by the bacteria Streptococcus mutans. many suffer from this oral infection, but by using good oral hygiene, it can be prevented.
+These are the primary result of tooth decay.
+They’re the leading cause of tooth loss in children under 12 and are caused by the bacteria Streptococcus mutans.
+Many suffer from this oral infection, but by using good oral hygiene, it can be prevented.

-Gingivitis is the earliest form of gum disease, meaning a variety of bacteria settle into the gums crevices and these bacteria produce toxins that then settle into your body.
-The gums react to this toxin with inflammation and bleeding when you brush.
-Anywhere between 50 and 90% of adults have gingivitis and if left untreated can produce harmful results on your body.
+Gingivitis is the earliest form of gum disease, meaning a variety of bacteria settle into the gums crevices and these bacteria produce toxins that then circulate through the bloodstream around your body.
+The gums react to this toxin with inflammation and bleeding that you notice when you brush.
+Anywhere between 50 to 90% of adults have gingivitis and if left untreated can produce harmful results in your body.

-This infection is most common with toddlers or school-age children.
-It usually begins with one to two days of sore throat and fever, and then slightly painful blisters can appear inside the cheeks in the tongue, even the palms, soles, and buttocks.
+This infection is most common in toddlers or school-age children.
+It usually begins with one to two days of a sore throat and fever, and then slightly painful blisters can appear inside the cheeks in the tongue, even on the palms, soles of the feet, and buttocks.